Niktux/karma-docs/source/commands/hydrate.rst

 Understanding targetPath
 -----------------------

-With target path option set, the file generated will be created in the dir defined Non dist files will be copied to in target dir.
+With target path option set, the file generated will be created in the given dir Non dist files will be copied into target dir.

 .. code-block:: text

-    karma hydrate --targetPath=../config/ config/ config2/
+    karma hydrate --targetPath=target/ src/config src/config2

 .. code-block:: text